dev-0x0/pyfi/README.md

 - Python3
     - curses module for terminal UI
     - scapy module for packet capture, analysis and forging
+    - Makes use of a custom class which implements a list that triggers actions when items are added or removed
 ### TODO:
 - Source most up-to-date vendor database.
 Find a way to keep it updated
 - Incorporate all argparse parsed arguments from utils.py